 You know those cool life hacks you find online and think “I should definitely try this”, but then you immediately forget about it?
 This usually happens to me, but this one time it was different.

-Reader, I use a lot of ballpoint pens.
+Reader, I used a lot of ballpoint pens.

 I used to have one in each bag, and a couple more in my office.
 (I especially loved multi-colored ones, but I always run out of black and blue before red and green, so that sucked.)
 I don’t dare to even count how many pens I’ve thrown into the trash over the years.
 Is it weird that I didn’t even consider the environmental impact of my writing and doodling habits before I saw that Facebook post?
 Confronted with this realization, I decided to switch to fountain pens for good, and never bring home another ballpoint pen.*

-Soon after that, I met the sci-fi writer Aliette de Bodard—a fountain pen enthusiast who nerds out on pens and inks on Twitter, and through her I discovered there’s a vibrant community gathered around fountain pens out there, which made the whole thing more enticing.
+Soon after I realized I wanted to switch, I met the sci-fi writer Aliette de Bodard—a fountain pen enthusiast who nerds out on pens and inks on Twitter, and through her I discovered there’s a vibrant community gathered around fountain pens out there, which made the whole thing more enticing.
 I dove into online research and browsed through local stores in order to find the best pen for my writing and sketching style.

 And so my descent into the fountain pen rabbit hole began…